 Charities Working Hard to Rebuild Trust in the Sector

-Charities and not-for-profit organisations that are open about their finances and governance are far more successful in winning public trust and raising funds, according to Aedín Morkan, director at Mazars.
+Charities and not-for-profit organisations that are open about their finances and governance are far more successful in winning public trust and raising funds, according to Aedín Morkan, Partner at Mazars.

-Trust is the corner stone of the Not for Profit (NFP) and charities sector.
+Trust is the cornerstone of the Not for Profit (NFP) and charities sector.
 If it’s diminished in any way that will, inevitably, have a negative impact on fund-raising levels amongst the public and possibly impact grant allocation from statutory bodies.
-So it’s crucial that bodies within the sector do all they can to proactively ensure it exists.
+So it’s crucial that bodies within the sector do all they can to ensure it exists proactively.

 But as Aedín Morkan, Director at Mazars - the leading professional services firm specialising in audit and assurance, consultancy, corporate finance and tax – explains there are still many entities in the NFP and charities sector which will only take those proactive steps when it becomes a legal requirement.

-Morkan explained that the short-term pain will be worth it in the interests of the long-term for the individual organisations and the wider sector.
+Morkan explained that the short-term pain would be worth it in the interests of the long-term for the individual organisations and the wider sector.

 Indeed Mazars supports the annual Good Governance Awards which recognises and encourages compliance and adherence with good governance and best practice by NFPs in Ireland.